FOSDEM/website/content/interviews/bradley-kuhn.markdown

 doing that for copylefted software for the last 25 years, included for Linux.
-In fact, thanks to Harald Welte's excellent work in the early 2000s, there had been more lawsuits about Linux already -- before people started attacking Conservancy's work, and long before Conservancy sued VMware.
+In fact, thanks to Harald Welte's excellent work in the early 2000s, there had been more lawsuits about Linux already -- before people started attacking Conservancy's work, and long before Conservancy funded Hellwig's lawsuit against VMware.

 Q: Again according to Kroah-Hartman and Torvalds, instead of using a legal approach the Linux kernel developers showed the benefit of the GPL to companies violating the license, tried to 'convert' them and - after many years - made them part of the community.